WorldHealthOrganization/gdhcn-validator/web/README.md

-# World Health Organization's Web DDCC Verifier
+# World Health Organization's Web GDHCN Verifier

-This module is composed of UI and API for a DDCC Verifier
+This module is a proof of concept UI and API for a web-based GDHCN Verifier

-The DDCC Verifier is deployed here: https://ddcc-validator.pathcheck.org/

 # Usage